 (c) The advisory committee will provide the person or entity accused of violating IC 8-1-26 with a copy of the pipeline safety division’s summary damage report.

-(d) The advisory committee pipeline safety division will provide the person or entity accused of violating IC 8-1-26 with notice and an opportunity to appear before the advisory committee to provide written evidence prior to the advisory committee making a recommendation on the summary damage report.
+(c) The advisory committee pipeline safety division will provide the person or entity accused of violating IC 8-1-26 with notice and an opportunity to appear before the advisory committee to provide written evidence prior to the advisory committee making a recommendation on the summary damage report.

-(e) A person or entity accused of violating IC 8-1-26 may send correspondence and written evidence regarding the pipeline safety division’s finding of a violation to the advisory committee or in lieu of appearing appear at the public meeting in person to provide the written evidence.
+(d) A person or entity accused of violating IC 8-1-26 may send correspondence and written evidence regarding the pipeline safety division’s finding of a violation to the advisory committee or in lieu of appearing appear at the public meeting in person to provide the written evidence.
 All correspondence must be addressed to the Underground Plant Protection Advisory Committee, Indiana Utility Regulatory Commission, 101 West Washington Street, Suite 1500 E, Indianapolis, Indiana 46204.

-(f) The advisory committee shall use a publicly available penalty schedule when determining recommended penalties.
+(e) The advisory committee shall use a publicly available penalty schedule when determining recommended penalties.

-(g) Upon receiving a recommendation from the advisory committee, the commission shall provide the person or entity accused of violating IC 8-1-26 with notice of the advisory committee’s recommendation and provide the person or entity thirty (30) days to request a public hearing on the advisory committee’s recommendation.
+(f) Upon receiving a recommendation from the advisory committee, the commission shall provide the person or entity accused of violating IC 8-1-26 with notice of the advisory committee’s recommendation and provide the person or entity thirty (30) days to request a public hearing on the advisory committee’s recommendation.

-(gh) A request for a public hearing before the commission must be in writing and shall be considered filed upon receipt by the commission filed and served following the procedures in 170 IAC 1-1.1.
+(gg) A request for a public hearing before the commission must be in writing and shall be considered filed upon receipt by the commission filed and served following the procedures in 170 IAC 1-1.1.

-(hi) If a person or entity accused of violating IC 8-1-26 does not request a public hearing, the commission willmay act upon the advisory committee’s recommendation.
+(hh) If a person or entity accused of violating IC 8-1-26 does not request a public hearing, the commission willmay act upon the advisory committee’s recommendation.

-(ij) All hearings before the commission regarding violations of IC 8-1-26 are subject to the commission’s rules of practice and procedure.
+(ii) All hearings before the commission regarding violations of IC 8-1-26 are subject to the commission’s rules of practice and procedure.

 (j) A person or entity found in violation of IC 8-1-26 may be required to pay a civil penalty.
 All civil penalties must be paid to the commission within ninety (90) days of being assessed.
 (Indiana Utility Regulatory Commission; 170 IAC 5-5-3; filed May 25, 2011, 12:57 p.m.: 20110622-IR-170100184FRA; readopted filed Apr 11, 2017, 9:52 a.m.: 20170510-IR-170170124RFA)